 Despite the issues with the first release of the adding machine, a company, and later an enterprise was formed from this invention.
 By 1906 the Burroughs Adding Machine Company owned an estimated ninety percent of the calculator market.
 William’s company achieved this monopoly by acquiring any potential competitors before they could make any significant impact on the market.

 Burroughs Adding Machine: How It Worked

-There have been several variations of the Burroughs Adding Machine built and sold over time that were distinguished between classes.
-The Class 1 design has just one adding mechanism, where the Class 2 has two.
+There have been several variations of the Burroughs Adding Machine built and sold over time that was distinguished between classes.
+The Class 1 design has just one adding mechanism, whereas Class 2 has two.
 The Class 3 machine design was based off of an earlier design in which the user could not see the numbers until after the calculation was complete.
-Because of this design the Class 3 machine was referred to as “blind”.
+Because of this design, the Class 3 machine was referred to as “blind”.
 There were also Class 4, 5, 6, and 7 machines.
 The main differences between the classes were the capabilities.
-Some of the calculators could add, subtract, multiply, and some would display the number while calculating where others would not.
+Some calculators could add, subtract, multiply, and some would display the number while calculating whereas others would not.
 There was also a portable version of the machine, called Series P (for portable).
 More functionality (and whether it was portable) determined the number of parts used and the value of the machine, and at one point there were close to sixty models available.
 There was something for everyone.